pprevos/r4h2o/manuscript/r4h2o_01_introduction.md

 The content of this course represents a steep learning curve because we take a deep dive into the functionalities of the R language.
 While this might sound daunting, keep in mind that:

-> The steeper the learning curve, the higher to pay-off.
+> The steeper the learning curve, the higher to pay-off

 This course is not an exhaustive introduction into data science programming, but a teaser to inspire water professionals to ditch their spreadsheets and instead write code to analyse data.
 The best way to learn to solve problems with computer code is to start with practical examples and learn the principles as you progress through ever more complex cases.
 This course, therefore, uses three realistic case studies to introduce you to the R language.